YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario27/1_VMCreation/3_Method3/README.md

 Successfully connected to alpine-vm console.
 Press Ctrl+] or Ctrl+5 to exit console. alpine-vm.sc26-alpine-c.svc.cluster.local login: alpine
 Password:
-Welcome to Alpine on KubeVirt in the NetApp LoD!
+Welcome to Alpine Linux on KubeVirt in the NetApp LoD!
 ```
 There you go.
 You managed to create your third Virtual Machine!